-Sad to say, but by the conclusion of World War II Pittsburgh was looking a bit shabby, and corporations found it increasingly difficult to lure talent to the city.
+By the conclusion of World War II Pittsburgh was looking a bit shabby.
+Corporations found it increasingly difficult to lure talent to the city.
 Consequently, many corporations threatened to leave the area.
-Fearing an exodus, the city fathers deemed that Pittsburgh needed a facelift or a “renaissance.”
+Fearing an exodus, the city leaders deemed that Pittsburgh needed a facelift, a “renaissance.”

-To kick off this major urban renewal, later known as Renaissance I, the urban planners went back to the city’s birthplace -The Point.
-Located at the tip of the Golden Triangle, which is formed by the confluence of the Allegheny and Monongahela Rivers, this area after the war was littered with run-down buildings, railroad tracks, an auto tow pound, vacant lots, and tons of litter.
+To kick off this major urban renewal, later known as Renaissance I, the urban planners went back to the city’s birthplace: The Point.
+Located at the tip of the Golden Triangle, which is formed by the confluence of the Allegheny and Monongahela Rivers, this area was filled with run-down buildings, railroad tracks, an auto tow pound, vacant lots, and tons of litter.
 The dilapidated buildings were razed and the trash hauled away, leaving a park that has since become the heart of the city and a communal gathering place.